 I was born in Bountiful, Utah and raised in Alaska.
 We moved North when I was 9 and I lived in Anchorage through high school and a year or so of college theatrics.
 I traveled the country for a while, spending some time in New York, until putting down in L.A. about in 1981.
 I lived there for 30 years until I'd had my fill, now I live about 90 miles North, in the Ojai Valley.

 I started to make a living as an actor when I ran away to join the circus as a clown and wire walker for Satan's Wild Animal Circus of Agony in the mid-1970's and then served my theatrical apprenticeship with the Alaska Repertory Theatre during its 1977-79 seasons.
-Since then, I've done about a hundred plays at theatres like the McCarter Theatre, the La Jolla Playhouse, the Mark Taper Forum, the LA Stage Company, The Jupiter Theatre, The Salt Lake Acting Company, The Old Globe, and The Pasadena Playhouse with such wonderful directors as Emily Mann, Des McAnuff, Jack O'Brien, Charles Nelson Reilly, Jose Quintero and Harry Mastrogeorge.
+Since then, I've done about a hundred plays at theatres like the McCarter Theatre, the La Jolla Playhouse, the Mark Taper Forum, the LA Stage Company, The Jupiter Theatre, The Salt Lake Acting Company, The Old Globe, and The Pasadena Playhouse with such wonderful directors as Emily Mann, Des McAnuff, Jack O'Brien, Charles Nelson Reilly, Jose Quintero, Robert Egan and Harry Mastrogeorge.

 I picked up a Los Angeles Drama Critics Circle Award for Outstanding Performance (in a play called El Salvador.
-It's where I met my wife) and three Drama-Logue Awards.
+It's where I met Riad) and three Drama-Logue Awards.
 I was in the London premiere of Emily Mann's Still Life at the West End's Donmar Warehouse and the Riverside Studios after we played The Edinburgh Festival at the venerable Traverse Theatre where the production received a Fringe First Award.

-On television, I most recently appeared as Warden Murphy in Twin Peaks on Showtime.
+On television, I most recently appeared as Warden Murphy in Twin Peaks: The Return on Showtime.
 I was Bill Buchanan in seasons four, five, six and seven of FOX's 24.
 I've had recurring roles on Revenge as the White Haired Man, and HawthoRNe and Private Practice, also as white haired men.
 In addition to the short-lived Those Who Kill for A&E, I can be seen in the web series Blue on YouTube's WIGS channel.
 I played Col. McQueen in the one and only season of FOX's Space: Above and Beyond.
 Since the mid-'80's I've taken numerous episodic assignments including The Orville, Major Crimes, NCIS, Law & Order: Los Angeles, Six Feet Under, West Wing, Frasier, Millennium, The X-Files, and Cold Case, among many, many others.

 Riad Galayini and I have made several films together, our latest being the feature length documentary, Showing Up.
 In '96 I directed my first film, Parking.
 It's based on my short play - mounted by numerous theaters over the years - and was produced by Riad.
 Parking has screened at a whole slew of festivals including Slamdance (Audience Choice Award for Best Short Film); the Palm Springs International; the Portland, Cleveland, Sedona, and Albany; the Taos Talking Picture Festival; Austin's South By Southwest Festival; New York's New Directors/New Films Festival presented by Lincoln Center at the Museum of Modern Art; the South Beach Film Festival in Miami; the Central Florida Film Festival (third place narrative film award); the Los Angeles Independent Film Festival; the Montreal World Festival; The Festival of US Shorts in Brisbane, Australia; Ireland's Cork International Film Festival; the St. Louis Film Festival; and The Philadelphia Festival of World Cinema.
 It also aired on Sundance channel for over a year.